 Drinking alcohol does not have affect your risk of getting bladder cancer.
 But it does increase your risk of getting several other cancers, including breast and bowel cancer.

-Your risk of developing another cancer anywhere in the urinary tract is higher if you have previously been successfully treated for a bladder cancer.
+YYour risk of developing another cancer anywhere in the urinary tract is higher if you have previously been treated for bladder cancer.
 This includes:

 - any part of your bladder that is still there after your treatment

 - the tubes that connect the kidney and the bladder (the ureters) including the part within the kidney (the renal pelvis)

 - the tube leading from the bladder to the outside of the body (urethra)